yookue/plexus-spring-condition/README.md

 # Plexus Spring Condition

-Yookue plexus-spring-condition is a package of powerful condition annotations for Spring.
+Unikue plexus-spring-condition is a package of powerful condition annotations for Spring.

 ## Quickstart